webappio/docs/advanced-workflows/010-duplicate-vm.md

 There's a lot to unpack here, but there are a few important takeaways from this example:
 1. You can install docker & docker-compose and efficiently create containers within a Layerfile
 2. RUN REPEATABLE lets you reuse built images & volumes from the last time this pipeline ran
-3. Layer will create a snapshot with everything created so that you can avoid re-building, re-creating, and re-migrating database data every time.
+3. webapp.io will create a snapshot with everything created so that you can avoid re-building, re-creating, and re-migrating database data every time.

 As before, other Layerfiles can extend from this one to run e2e tests or create a full-stack demo environment with `EXPOSE WEBSITE`.